 And speaking of names, a lot of the internet seems to believe that Gypsy is spelt with a ‘y’ and my book and images of McVities biscuit wrappers spell it with an ‘i’.
 Either way, I’m not sure you’d get away with calling a biscuit a Gipsy Cream these days, but these are retro recipes, so the name stays.

-It is, essentially, a crunchy, oaty cookie, sandwiched with buttercream.
+Gipsy Creams are, essentially, a crunchy, oaty cookie, sandwiched with buttercream.
 And although the cookies are tasty on their own, the buttercream does make them tastier.
 Everything’s better with buttercream!?
 My recipe suggested using chocolate buttercream and for research purposes I tried with both a vanilla and a chocolate buttercream filling.
-Mr Traybakes and Little Miss Traybakes were my official taste testers and failed to come up with a definitive winner!
-So, go with whatever flavour you prefer!
+Mr Traybakes and Little Miss Traybakes were my official taste testers and failed to come up with a definitive winner.
+So, go with whatever flavor you prefer!

-3. Add all the dry ingredients and mix well.
+- Add all the dry ingredients and mix until combined.

-4. Roll into small balls.
-Place on a baking sheet and flatten slightly.
+- Roll into small balls (about 1½ tbsp worth of dough in each).
+Place on a lined baking sheet and flatten slightly.

-6. Leave to cool on the tray for a couple of minutes, then transfer to a wire rack.
+- Leave on the baking tray for a couple of minutes, then transfer to a wire rack to cool.

 - When cool, sandwich together with buttercream.
 I made my buttercream with 2oz butter/4oz icing sugar/1 tbsp milk.
 Add 1-2 tbsp cocoa powder if you opt for a chocolate filling.